coap-security/coap-ace-poc-overview/README.md

 * Turn off cell phone's uplink (WiFi and mobile data), and wait for five minutes.

+  Alternatively, use the "force offline mode" checkbox at the bottom of the page to simulate being disconnected from the Internet.

   (In a presentation, this is a good slot to tell about what is going on behind the scenes).

 * Attempt to read the temperature again,